 The uniqueness of Japanese culture can be seen in their art forms, which include the highly refined flower arrangements, calligraphy, puppetry, and theater.
 Typically Japanese housewives participate in some of these art forms at local Buddhist temples while their husbands are at work.
 Christian women might have the opportunity to reach out to Japanese housewives in their homes with the JESUS Film and the Magdalena Film.

 Traditional and Western forms of recreation include baseball, sumo wrestling, judo, karate, table tennis, fishing, volleyball, shogi (Japanese chess) and go (a complicated game of strategy).
 Gardening is a popular hobby for both men and women.

-What are their beliefs?
 The Japanese are usually both Buddhist and Shintoist.
 Many Japanese are indifferent and skeptical of established religion.
 Some treat religion as a means towards an end.
 But given the high number of Japanese-based religious groups, one can surmise that many Japanese are looking for some form of spirituality.

-What are their needs?
 On the outside, the Japanese seem to have few needs.
 However, many of them have become obsessed with materialistic pleasures, careers, and possessions.
 Their greatest need is to be introduced to the Father through His Son, Jesus.

 Pray that Christian businessmen will have open doors to share the gospel with the Japanese.

 Pray that Japanese believers will have opportunities to share the love of Jesus with their families and friends.

 Pray that God will raise up teams of intercessors to stand in the gap to faithfully pray for these precious people.